SyneRBI/SIRF-SuperBuild/jupyterhub/BuildJupyterHubImage.md

 Jupyterhub uses images from `https://github.com/jupyter/docker-stacks`_ which I cloned in `https://github.com/paskino/docker-stacks`_

-### create the base image for jupyterhub
+### Create the base image for jupyterhub with NVIDIA runtime on Ubuntu 18.04

-# base image Ubuntu 18.04 NVIDIA

-Need to modify `base-notebook` as `tini` is required and not in the `nvidia/cuda:10.0-cudnn7-devel-ubuntu18.04` base image.
+Currently the `base-notebook` in [`jupyter/docker-stacks`](`https://github.com/jupyter/docker-stacks`) builds on top of Ubuntu 20.04.
+The `tini` package is [required](https://github.com/jupyter/docker-stacks/blob/f27d615c5052c3a567835ceba3c21ab5d7b0416a/base-notebook/Dockerfile#L39-L42), but it is not available in Ubuntu 18.04 as apt package.
+So to be able to use the `nvidia/cuda:10.0-cudnn7-devel-ubuntu18.04` base image we need to modify the `base-notebook` and install `tini` in another way.
+The modifications are available at https://github.com/paskino/docker-stacks/tree/base_image_ubuntu18.04

 ```
-git clone git@github.com:jupyter/docker-stacks.git
+git clone git@github.com:paskino/docker-stacks.git
+cd docker-stacks
-git clone git@github.com:stfc/cloud-docker-images.git
+git checkout base_image_ubuntu18.04
+cd ..

 # base notebook
 cd docker-stacks/base-notebook